UPDATE APRIL 13, 2023

 I like them because they’re low maintenance.
 Because they have adapted to our climate, they can survive hot, dry summers without me having to get out the hose.
 They can take cold, snowy winters without any fuss, too.

 Native plants attract birds and insects, which can help pollinate our plants.
-Native plants aren’t invasive, as some non-native species can be.
+Native plants aren’t aggressive, as some non-native species can be.

 I think one of the reasons gardeners don’t use native plants more frequently is that they don’t think native plants are attractive, or perhaps gardeners just don’t know what native plants look like.